Forecast: Lighter winds with spotty showers now into the Halloween weekend

 A small but slightly longer period northwest swell will fill in Tuesday night through Wednesday night.

 A slightly larger but shorter-period north-northwest swell will fill in Thursday, peak Thursday night and early Friday below advisory levels.
-An even larger northwest swell may arrive Saturday night and peak on Sunday.
+An even larger northwest swell may arrive early next week with reinforcing energy on Sunday.

 A moderate south swell will fill in on Wednesday will lift south facing surf up by a couple of feet.